doctorandrewbrown/ageify/README.md

 * The app allows easy comparison of multiple results presented in a list form in an attractive interface.

 ## UX
-* Visual design was kept simple including only the features required to get user input, submit a query and the display results.
+* Design was kept simple including only the features required to get user input, submit a query, display a results list, and remove unwanted results from the display.
-* The only user controls needed were an input field for users to input any name, an input select list to choose from a hard-coded list of countries, and a submit button.
+* The only user controls needed were an input field for users to input any name, an input select list to choose from a hard-coded list of country options, and a submit button.
 This approach allows flexibility and ease of use while keeping errors to a minimum.
-* Simple clear instructions are provided in label elements attached to the input elements.
+* Simple clear user instructions are provided in label elements attached to the input elements.
+*  The interface also has the feature that unwanted results can be removed from the display list by clicking.
+This functionality is indicated to the user via a simple  message in the interface.
-* Ease of use is also supported by using placeholder text in input fields.
+* Ease of use is also supported by using placeholder text in input fields and use of the onfocus attribute in the name input element.
 * The submit button is clearly indicated and placed in a conventional position.
-* Visual design of the input form uses  convention of "pill" styling to provide an attractive interface.
+* Visual design of the input form uses the convention of "pill" styling to provide an attractive interface.
 * Coherent styling is used to present the results list where the same "pill" styling is used.
-* As well as in the styling and the design of user controls UX is considered in the design of the logic of the app.
+* As well as in the styling and the design of user controls, UX is also considered in the design of the logic of the app.
 Javascript is used to ensure that results are presented in the most meaningful way.
-Cases of missing data and no data returned by the apis are handled by the logic to give the most value to users, with for example informative messages rather than "null" values returned by the apis.
+Cases of missing data and no data returned by the apis are handled by the logic to give the most value to users, with for example, informative messages rather than "null" values returned by the apis (for more details see [TESTING.md](TESTING.md)).

 ### Colour Scheme